Find out what areas the Welsh administration legislates on and how it is structured.

 The devolution guidance note Parliamentary and Assembly Primary Legislation Affecting Wales explains the main features of the Welsh devolution settlement for UK Government Departments.

 Orders in Council made under Section 109 of the 2006 Act may modify the legislative competence of the Assembly by amending Schedule 7A.
 These amendments could increase the legislative competence of the Assembly by removing or amending particular reservations in the Schedule; restrict the Assembly’s competence by inserting further reservations (or carve-outs from exceptions) into the Schedule; or clarify the Assembly’s competence by modifying the descriptions already in the Schedule.
 The Assembly’s legislative competence may also be modified in parliamentary Acts.

 The Assembly was established in 1999 as a body corporate with executive as well as legislative and scrutiny responsibilities.
 While the majority of the executive functions were delegated to ministers, subject committees - with the relevant minister as a member - also played an important role in policy development.
 However, this structure could mean that committees were not able to devote sufficient time to questioning ministers and that it could be difficult to switch from a mode of consensual policy development to one of scrutiny.

 The Government of Wales Act 2006 replaced the corporate body with a new National Assembly for Wales and a separate executive, the Welsh Assembly Government, made up of ministers who are members of, and accountable to, the Assembly.
-The statutory name for the executive remains the Welsh Assembly Government although since May 2011 it has been known simply as the Welsh Government.
+The Wales Act 2014 amended the statutory name of the executive to the Welsh Government.
 The executive powers and functions of the Assembly as created under the Government of Wales Act 1998, including the power to make subordinate legislation, were transferred to Welsh ministers.

 You can read the detailed guide on the devolution settlement and Devolution Act for Scotland.